jujoco/twitch-multitask-task-list-overlay/README.md

 -   [Aliases](#aliases)
 -   [Credits](#credits)

-## Installation
+## Installation Introduction

-Download this repo and Add & Setup a `Browser Source` in your OBS or other streaming software with the local file source pointing to `index.html` in this repo.
+1. **Download this repo** - Download this repo by clicking on the green `Code` button and selecting `Download ZIP`.

+2. **Unzip the Download** - Once the download is complete, unzip the downloaded file to a location on your computer where you can easily access it and remember where it is.

+3. **Setup a Browser Source in OBS** - Open OBS and add a new `Browser Source` to your scene.
+Name it `TaskList overlay` or something you can easily remember.

+4. **Select the Local file checkbox** - In the Browser Source settings, select `Local file` and browse to the location where you unzipped the downloaded file.
+Select the `index.html` file and click `Open`.

+5. **Done!** - Next, read the [Customization settings](#customization-settings) section to customize the MultiTask list widget and connect it to your Twitch chat.

 ## Customization settings